Andrew Pope (singer)

 William Andrew Pope (born January 21, 1985) is an American country music singer and songwriter.
 Pope's music has been featured nationwide on Sirius XM radio.
 He has toured nationally alongside acts such as John Michael Montgomery, Mark Chesnutt, Shooter Jennings, David Allan Coe, John Schneider, and Sunny Sweeney.
-In 2019, his hit song, "Stoned On The One" was recorded by John Schneider and signifies one of Schneider's fastest rising hits to date, peaking at #30 on Music Row’s Country Breakout Chart.
+In 2019, his hit song, "Stoned On The One" was recorded by John Schneider and signifies one of Schneider's fastest rising hits to date, peaking at No. 30 on Music Row’s Country Breakout Chart.

 Early life

 William Andrew Pope was born on January 21, 1985, at Dekalb Regional Medical Center in Fort Payne, Alabama.
 He is a native of Geraldine, Alabama, United States and he attended Geraldine High School.
 At a very early age, Pope was introduced to music.
 When he was with his mother and step-father, Pope would hear artists like Hank Williams Jr, Merle Haggard, and Lynyrd Skynyrd.
 Through attending a small church with his grandmother, he was exposed to southern gospel hymns and when he was with his grandfather he would hear folks like Hank Williams, Elvis Presley, and Fats Domino.

 Pope would begin piano lessons at the age of 6.
 It wasn't long after that until Andrew's family realized he was a natural born musician.
 Pope, however, would not go on to pursue this until later in life.
 Pope was a rather shy child and other than playing the occasional "Sunday special" at his church, he did not want to perform in public.
 He would practice the piano day in and day out, by himself, and eventually he would create his own arrangements by listening to the notes.

 At age 14, Andrew's mother borrowed an old guitar from a cousin and placed it in Andrew's bedroom.
 When Pope got home from school he noticed the guitar and, never having played one before, he picked it up and began to find a few basic chords, by ear.
 This would lead to Pope's new obsession.
 He would play this guitar every day until he got his very own for Christmas later that year.
 The first song Pope learned to play was "Tuesday's Gone" by Lynyrd Skynyrd.
 He had not yet figured out all of the chords for the song, but he learned to mimic the lead guitar parts, originally created/played by Lynyrd Skynyrd's Gary Rossington.
 Pope would not give up until he learned what would become the very first song he taught himself to strum, one of his favorites, Alabama's "My Home's in Alabama".

 Pope wrote his first song at the age of 20, while going through a divorce.
 This would open the portal to his highly praised songwriting talents that many boast about today.

 Pope would then go on to graduate from Gadsden State Community College with honors, receiving an Associate degree in Business administration.